pagopa/rtd-ms-transaction-filter/README.md

 - Define a folder where the path files, to be processed, will be placed

+- Define _batchConfiguration.TransactionFilterBatch.hpanListRecovery.dailyRemoval.enabled_ parameter on _TRUE_ in case
+  of daily removal for stored PAN files

 - Configure the path to the transaction files to be processed, through the _batchConfiguration.TransactionFilterBatch.transactionFilter.transactionDirectoryPath_ property, or through the environment variables
   _ACQ_BATCH_TRX_INPUT_PATH_ for the folder, and _ACQ_BATCH_INPUT_FILE_PATTERN_, for the pattern of files to read.